Rutendo0/niakazi-website/replit.md

 - December 19, 2024.
 Project migration to Replit completed
 - December 19, 2024.
 About and Solutions pages combined - Solutions content shows first when navigating to About
 - December 19, 2024.
 Fixed Services section image display - increased height and changed to object-contain to prevent cropping
 - December 19, 2024.
+Removed icons from Services section cards for cleaner appearance
+- December 19, 2024.
 Combined About page with Solutions page - navigation maintained to #about section
 - December 19, 2024.
 Card sizes reduced for better UX
 - December 19, 2024.
 Page order reorganized: Services → Products → Solutions